 A key part of our work in Northern Ireland is delivering bowel health and screening talks.
 This is an ideal way to raise awareness of Northern Ireland's second biggest cancer killer and encourage good bowel health.

-We provide information
+We provide information and support

-We train healthcare professionals
+We educate healthcare professionals

 We also successfully campaigned for the introduction of NICE guidelines recommending testing for signs of Lynch syndrome in all bowel cancer patients.
 Lynch syndrome can raise the risk of bowel cancer to up to 80%.
-We recently asked all hospitals in the UK if they are testing all bowel cancer patients for Lynch syndrome at the point of diagnosis.
-Unfortunately only the Western Trust in Northern Ireland is testing every bowel cancer patient at diagnosis.
+We recently asked all hospitals in the UK if they're testing all bowel cancer patients for Lynch syndrome at the point of diagnosis.
+Up until November 2019 only the Western Trust in Northern Ireland was testing every bowel cancer patient at diagnosis but now all health trusts across Northern Ireland have implemented testing.
 A lack of funding and resource is a key barrier to implementation and so we're calling for the Health and Social Care Board and the Department of Health to consider accelerating adoption of the NICE guideline.

 You can campaign with us and sign up as a campaign supporter to help us improve early diagnosis and access to best treatment and care for all those affected.
 Sign up and support our campaigns.

-A wonderful woman, Rosi Kirker Miller, championed the cause to raise awareness in Northern Ireland.
+One wonderful woman, Rosi Kirker Miller, championed the cause to raise awareness in Northern Ireland.
 She tirelessly campaigned for greater awareness of bowel cancer and better screening despite knowing she could not be cured.
 Sadly, Rosi passed away but her family and friends have continued to support us and raise awareness and funds.

 There are lots of ways you can support us in Northern Ireland and help us to stop bowel cancer.
-Join our team to run, cycle, abseil, skydive or bake a cake, we will support you all the way.
-Contact us at email@example.com or Find an event near you (add link to this page when created).
+Join our team to run, cycle, abseil, skydive or bake a cake, and we'll support you all the way.
+Contact us at email@example.com or find an event near you using the link below.